redis/docs/content/operate/kubernetes/deployment/quick-start.md

     EOF
     ```

-    This will request a cluster with three Redis Enterprise nodes using the
-    default requests (i.e., 2 CPUs and 4GB of memory per node).
+   This will request a cluster with three Redis Enterprise nodes using the default requests (i.e., 2 CPUs and 4GB of memory per node).

    To test with a larger configuration, use the example below to add node resources to the `spec` section of your test cluster (`my-rec.yaml`).

-    ```yaml
+    ```sh
     redisEnterpriseNodeResources:
       limits:
         cpu: 2000m